INFINITE-ALGOS/solar-react/README.md

 You may also see any lint errors in the console.

 ### `node server.js`

+Open MySQL Workbench and execute the commands written in 'backend.sql' file in /solar-react/src/backend/backend.sql in one go.
+It would create DB and users table [NOT product table, or order table yet]

+Traverse to /solar-react/src/backend and run 'node server.js'

 Runs the backend server for the app on PORT 5000.\